assari/Coursera-Getting-And-Cleaning-Data_Project/README.md

   1. README.md - this readme file
   2. CODEBOOK.md - describe the tidy data file and explains the transformations done to obtain the resulting data and variables.
   3. run_analysis.R - the R scriptfile that contains the R script to complete the assigned tasks
-  4. HARtidydata.txt - the subset of HAR (Human Activity Recognition) dataset in tidy data format and transformed as requested.
+  4. HARtidydata.csv - the subset of HAR (Human Activity Recognition) dataset in tidy data format and transformed as requested.

 ### 2. Project Description